CSNLWigner/representational_untangling/readme.txt

 lambda: spatial period [deg] of the stimulus or the Gabor filter
 threshold: FRNL threshold [mV]

+Neural data for 4 simple cells can be found in the 'neuraldata' folder:
+_raw.mat files consist raw membrane potential data with spikes, _gen.mat files consist coarse potential (the so-called generator potential what we get after spike removal) _trials.png picture files show raw membrane potential time series of trials for quick inspection.

 If you have any questions just email to gasparmerse@gmail.com